 Many people confuse knowing and reciting.
-Knowledge is associated to General Knowledge.
+Knowledge is associated with General Knowledge.
 Lists of facts like lists of states with the capital cities.
-Rote Learning (learning by repeating endlessly) is focused only on the syntactic level of knowledge.
-It is the external skin of our thinking and learning it “as is” is useless.
-In DIKW model, it’s like taking raw facts as knowledge.
+Rote Learning (learning by repeating endlessly) is focused only on the syntactic level of Knowledge.
+It is the external skin of our thinking, and learning it “as is” is useless.
+In the DIKW model, it’s like taking raw facts as Knowledge.

-Today computers expand our brain and we don’t need to retain this knowledge.
+Today computers expand our brains, and we don’t need to retain this Knowledge.

 You gain Shallow Knowledge by assimilating information.
 A lot of concepts are acquired, a lot of supporting facts and names with just a first level of connections.
 It’s superficial but may do the trick for a while.

-Some people read news thoroughly every day.
+Some people read the news thoroughly every day.
 They appear very well versed in a vast number of topics without any first-hand experience of it.
-There is no deep knowledge, only varnish.
+There is no in-depth knowledge, only varnish.
 It relies a lot on memorizing names, sources, events.

-Loading and unloading knowledge from a discourse take an extra effort to dig beneath the words and explore connections.
+Loading and unloading knowledge from a discourse takes an extra effort to dig beneath the words and explore connections.
 Language is linear and can’t convey all the deep thinking.
-Discourse by writing or talking is linear.
+Dialogue, by writing or talking, is linear.
 It resides on a single axis.
 Words span as much time as needed.
 Drawing and showing are faster but still limited.
-When we add links we elevate the possibilities of expression sharply.
-It’s like in a community: Our brain is like the room, concepts are like people, connections like conversations.
-The more people engage in conversations, the more knowledge is extracted.
-To rebuild connected knowledge with must hold onversations in ourselves and experiment.
+When we add links, we elevate the possibilities of expression sharply.
+It’s like in a community: Our brain is like the room.
+Concepts are like people.
+Connections like conversations.
+The more people engage in conversations, the more Knowledge is extracted.
+To rebuild connected Knowledge, we must hold talks in ourselves and experiment.

 In the brain, links are totally free.
 There are no limits of distance, no requirements that they lay flat like on a map.
 In a mindmap or a sketch-note, it’s limited to the paper and the plane.
 On the plane, links will eventually cross one another and end up unreadable.
-In the brain links are like twigs in a haystack.
-There is no need of general organisation.
+In the brain, links are like twigs in a haystack.
+There is no need for a general organization.

-The richness of the links is what enables smartness and effective use of the knowledge.
+The richness of the links is what enables smartness and effective use of Knowledge.
 The more connected it is, the faster and stronger conclusions can be drawn.
 It’s because we can create very quickly a multitude of connections between distant topics that we are creative and have insights.
-It’s because connections between related thoughts are traversed again and again in all possible direction that we are performing faster on complex tasks.
+It’s because connections between related thoughts are traversed again and again in all possible directions that we are performing faster on complex tasks.

-Every time we go back to reflective thinking we go deeper in the understanding.
-We have new ideas, make new assumptions and experiment new practices new techniques.
+Every time we go back to reflective thinking, we go deeper in the understanding.
+We have new ideas, make new assumptions, and experiment new practices or new techniques.
 What we learn is enriching our network and takes us to the next stage.

 Having a knowledge system supporting linking brings the ability to offload what we found but don’t use for a long time.
-If helps to keep this knowledge as near as possible at it is in our brains without obliging to organize it in texts.
-Like in the brain, in a knowledge system, there is not need of a flat layout or a general organization of thoughts like a tree.
+It helps to keep this Knowledge as near as possible at it is in our brains without obliging to organize it in texts.
+Like in the brain, in a knowledge system, there is no need of a flat layout or a general organization of thoughts like a tree.

-This is one reason why for me note taking applications don’t qualify as knowledge applications.
-As long as you can’t maintain links and constantly reorganize and refactor what you have, it is only tools to manage the superficial aspect of it: the shallow knowledge.
-The key test is when it impose to reopen a note to add something.
+This is one reason why, for me, note-taking applications don’t qualify as knowledge applications.
+As long as you can’t maintain links and constantly reorganize and refactor what you have, it is only tools to manage the superficial aspect of it: the shallow Knowledge.
+The key test is when it imposes to reopen a note to add something.
 Adding should be on a new note, at once, no matter what.
-It’s a software business to find where to store this new note, not a human requirement.
+It’s a software business to find where to store this new note, not a human business.
 It’s a software business to attach a new note to existing ones.
-We want systems that support fast deepening of knowledge, and don’t hold us back.
+We want systems that support fast deepening of Knowledge, and don’t hold us back.

-For me, knowledge is always been about doing.
+For me, Knowledge has always been about doing.
 If you can’t put it to work, it’s just shallow Knowledge.

 If you can go as far as formalizing some part of it, you can build best practices, workflows, checklists, offload to your outward brain the tedious tasks.
-In some case you can even automate the task.
+In some cases, you can even automate the task.
 You could create or buy some macros and apps doing the work for you.
-It’s exactly like when you buy an automatic grinder for your coffee.
+It’s exactly like when you purchase an automatic grinder for your coffee.

 Imagine you take it seriously and start to apply everything you learn and imagine.
 You will quickly run out of time, it’s unsustainable.